microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/v1.0/docs/Microsoft.Graph.Identity.DirectoryManagement.md

 ### [Restore-MgDirectoryDeletedItem](Restore-MgDirectoryDeletedItem.md)
 Restore a recently deleted application, group, servicePrincipal, administrative unit, or user object from deleted items.
 If an item was accidentally deleted, you can fully restore the item.
-This is not applicable to security groups, which are deleted permanently.
+However, security groups cannot be restored.
-A recently deleted item will remain available for up to 30 days.
+A recently deleted item remains available for up to 30 days.
 After 30 days, the item is permanently deleted.
+This API is available in the following national cloud deployments.

 ### [Set-MgOrganizationBrandingBackgroundImage](Set-MgOrganizationBrandingBackgroundImage.md)
 Image that appears as the background of the sign-in page.